DPP4ResearchGroup/DPP4-HomePage/_posts/2021-12-17-Scientific-software-management.markdown

 Scientific software is generally managed sparsely and consequently many dependencies are not fully consolidated.
 The frustrating experinece of expecting a productive day on scientific progression only replaced by the endless pain and curse to make your software working is shared by many researchers.

+Two open source projects have standed out in improving the reproducibility and streamlining the installation of a large stack of open source scientific software.

-We are happy you land our page and we welcome to come this journey with us.
+We are happy you land our page and we welcome you to come this journey with us.
 Without further do, Happy Reading.